ThoughtWorksInc/DeepDarkFantasy/OUTLINE.md

+Neural Network are program, and we can use PL techinque to help build Neural Network.

 What is NN?
 NN approach blackbox function.
 Very general - NLP, CV, speech synthesis, a few work on program synthesis/automatic theorem proving!